DessimozLab/FastOMA/README.md

     --output_folder myresult/
 ```
 This will use the container that is tagged with the current commit id.
 Similarly, one could also use
 `--container_version "0.2.0"` to use the container with version `dessimozlab/fastoma:0.2.0` from dockerhub.
+Check the latest version on the [DockerHub](https://hub.docker.com/r/dessimozlab/fastoma/tags).

 ### Singularity
 Since Docker needs administrator privileges (root access), [Singluarity](https://apptainer.org/index.html) (a.k.a Apptainer) is a good alternative.
 This can be installed using [Conda](https://anaconda.org/conda-forge/singularity) with `conda install conda-forge::singularity`.
 However, in most of the academic HPC cluster, singluarity is already installed and can be called with `module load`.